paulcosmos/new-world-template/content/reviews/review-3.md

 ---
-title: Andy
+title: Pip Aldridge
 type: review
 rating: 5
 location:
 ---

-I recently used {{<company>}} and their customer service was top-notch, the prices were very reasonable, and the quality of work was excellent.
-Highly recommended!
+Jamie and his team did a very quick boiler service for me at short notice, would definitely recommend and use again!